 images.
 Alternatively, the decoder can be a zip file containing an executable named

-decode and supporting files such as model parameters.
+decode and other supporting files such as model parameters.

 The password will be set the first time you submit.
 You can then use this password to submit updated decoders.